With the number of physiotherapists working in Canada on the rise, people may wonder what the difference is between physiotherapy vs physical therapy.

 - The use of hands-on treatments that are designed to relieve pain and restore range of motion through joint mobilization.
 This is achieved through kneading and manipulating muscles to flush out scar tissue, helping to alleviate pain at the source while also promoting the healing process.

 Exercise-based treatment, by contrast, involves:

-- A regimen or plan of physical activities prescribed to help patients recover from conditions which disturb their movement and activity.
+- A regimen or plan of physical activities is prescribed to help patients recover from conditions that disturb their movement and activity.